Carbetocin: Pharmacokinetics

 Endogenous and synthetic oxytocin has a half-life of approximately 3.5 minutes.
 Carbetocin, in comparison, has a much longer half-life ranging from 85 to 100 minutes.
 The bioavailable dose is around 80%.
 The elimination half-life following intravenous administration is around 40 minutes, though the elimination mechanism is not entirely known.
 Studies have shown that elimination is only minimally renal (0.7%), but may occur at least partially through enzymatic degradation of peptides, primarily on the C-terminal end.
 Both elimination and volume of distribution are not dose dependent.

 Society and culture

-Legal approval
+Legal status

-Carbetocin has been approved for use under the following three brand names in 23 countries, not including the United States: Duratocin (Argentina, Australia, Bahrain, Canada, China, Hong Kong, Italy, Malaysia, Singapore, New Zealand), Lonactene (Mexico), and Pabal (Austria, Belgium, Switzerland, Germany, Estonia, France, UK, Hungary, Lithuania, Luxembourg, Finland).
+Carbetocin has been approved for use under the following three brand names in 23 countries: Duratocin (Argentina, Australia, Bahrain, Canada, China, Hong Kong, Italy, Malaysia, Singapore, New Zealand), Lonactene (Mexico), and Pabal (Austria, Belgium, Switzerland, Germany, Estonia, France, UK, Hungary, Lithuania, Luxembourg, Finland).
 Duratocin has also been approved for veterinary use in Poland, Germany, Italy, Belgium, Luxembourg, France and the Netherlands.